 There are options to avoid foreclosure for any reason which this page is all about.
 Stop Foreclosure Utah is always willing to answer your questions at 801-382-9199.

 4 ways to keep your house in foreclosure.

 There are several ways to keep your home in foreclosure such as chapter 13 bankruptcy, loan modification or forbearance, or work with an investor.
 Each option has different levels of risk and costs.

-We talk about chapter 13 bankruptcy below.
+We talk about bankruptcy below.
 This is often the best solution for people that want to keep their house in terms of cost and success rate.
-Click the link in this paragraph for more information.

 We discussed what a loan modification and forbearance are above.
 The key for success when doing a modification or forbearance is to review your budget to make sure your new higher payment can be made over the long-term.

 Working with an investor can work for you if a bankruptcy is not the answer for you or it has not worked in the past or a modification or forbearance has not worked.
 Investors can be very flexible with home owners regardless of how much equity you have.
-Investors can offer equity loans, reduce your house payment, buy your house and rent it back or even give you an option to buy the house back.
+Investors can offer equity loans, reduce your house payment, buy your house and you can rent it back or buy it back.